 The Web.com Tour and its tournaments are committed to supporting charities in the communities in which events are played.
-Through January 2017, the tours of the PGA TOUR and their tournaments gave back $2.65 billion in charitable giving dating back to the first recorded donation in 1938.
-Annually, the Tour honors its Volunteer of the Year, with DJ Palmer of the Web.com Tour Championship being named in 2017.
+Through January 2019, the tours of the PGA TOUR and their tournaments gave back $2.84 billion in charitable giving dating back to the first recorded donation in 1938.
+Annually, the Tour honors its Volunteer of the Year, with Mimi Palmer of the Ellie Mae Classic at TPC Stonebrae earning the honors in 2018.

-The 2017 Web.com Tour schedule featured 26 events, played in 16 states and five countries outside the U.S. (Brazil, Canada, Colombia, Dominican Republic, Mexico and Panama).
-There were 22 Regular Season events, plus four Web.com Tour Finals events.
+The 2019 Web.com Tour schedule features 27 events, played in 20 states and three countries outside the U.S. (Bahamas, Colombia, Panama).
+There are 24 Regular Season events, plus three Web.com Tour Finals events.

 Each Web.com Tour player has a position on the priority-ranking system that is used to form fields for open tournaments.
 The complete priority-ranking

 system may be found in the digital version of the Official Web.com Tour Guide (see “Players” section, then “Eligibility Categories”).
 The majority of Web.com Tour events have 144- or 156-player fields.
 First played in 2013, the Web.com Tour annually conducts the Web.com Tour Qualifying Tournament.
 Approximately 150 players who reach (through up to three preliminary stages) or are exempt into the Final Stage in December compete for an eligibility ranking for the next season.
 This is in addition to those players who have already earned membership based on play on the Web.com Tour and PGA TOUR during the season.